Many employers often ask, “how can you help us to quantify the impact of an employer-sponsored retirement plan or financial wellness program?”

 Employer-sponsored retirement plans and financial wellness programs are expected to enhance the perception of benefits and thus reduce turnover.
-Financial Finesse sited an example that assumes a 1% reduction in a company that has a 10% turnover rate.
+Financial Finesse cited an example that assumes a 1% reduction in a company that has a 10% turnover rate.

 Projected reduction in turnover times current turnover rate times the estimated cost of replacing a worker time the number of employees.

 Employees want help with their finances.
 To most people, financial wellness means financial freedom.
-When people can learn how to manage their finances better, it helps to reduce their stress and anxiety, which in turns provides them freedom.
+When people can learn how to manage their finances better, it helps to reduce their stress and anxiety, which in turn provides them freedom.

 As employees become more active in financial planning, they build the confidence they need to continue their financial wellness journey.
 While the above framework provides a rough schematic as to how you might go about quantifying the impact of an employer-sponsored retirement plan or financial wellness program, alleviating financial stress clears the way for more productive workers and ultimately yields a higher return on investment.

-In an era where it is harder to retain and attract talent, an additional benefit such as a strong retirement plan and financial wellness program could be drivers that create company loyalty where employees stay through their career.
+In an era where it is harder to retain and attract talent, an additional benefit such as a strong retirement plan and financial wellness program could be drivers that create company loyalty where employees stay through their careers.

 Contact us for more information about any of these best practices or to see how we may better support your company and employees with a low-cost, high service employer-sponsored retirement plan.